bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

-# Get Task List tasks.task.list
+# Get the list of tasks tasks.task.list

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not specified
+- parameter requirements are not indicated
-- missing curl examples
+- curl examples are missing
-- missing error response
+- response in case of error is absent

 {% endnote %}

 {% endif %}

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly
+Some data may be missing here — we will fill it in shortly

 {% endnote %}